-Please upload the statement

-Not required and no statement has been produced

-- 6. Does your organisation's Modern Slavery Statement meet the following legal requirements?
-Tick all that apply - Approved by the board of directors (or equivalent management body)

-- Signed by a director (or equivalent) Accessible via a prominent place on your website's homepage None of the above - 7.
+5. Under Section 54 of the Modern Slavery Act 2015, is your organisation required to produce a Modern Slavery Statement?
+Yes Please upload the statement File Name Statement on Modern Slavery and Human Trafficking APR 2023.pdf Yes but not produced a statement covering 2017-2018 Not required but have produced a statement Not required and no statement has been produced 6.
+Does your organisation's Modern Slavery Statement meet the following legal requirements?
+Tick all that apply Approved by the board of directors (or equivalent management body) Signed by a director (or equivalent) Accessible via a prominent place on your website's homepage None of the above 7.
 Does your latest statement include information on the following areas?
-Tick all that apply - · Information about your organisation and supply chains - Policies relating to modern slavery - The parts of your business and supply chains where risks of modern s...

-- Due diligence processes in place to manage and prevent risks of mod...

-Training and capacity building of staff around modern slavery Key performance indicators your business uses to measure progress in ta...
-None of the above

-- 8. Was your latest statement produced within 6 months after your last financial year end, as per Government guidance?

-- · Yes

-- 9. Have any incidences of modern slavery been recorded or uncovered within your organisation or supply chains in the past 12 months?

-- Yes

-- · No

-- 10. Has your organisation taken steps to map your supply chains to support how your organisation identifies modern slavery risks?

-- · Yes

-- 10a.
-How many tiers?

-- · Tier 1

-- · Tier 2

-- Tier 3

-- Tier 4

-- Tier 5

-- 10b.
-Which locations do you believe are at higher risk of modern slavery in your operations and supply chains?
+Tick all that apply Information about your organisation and supply chains Policles relating to modern slavery The parts of your business and supply chains where risks of modern s Due diligence processes in place to manage and prevent risks of mod Training and capacity building of staff around modern slavery Key performance indicators your business uses to measure progress None of the above 8.
+Was your latest statement produced within 6 months after your last financial year end, as per Government guidance? • Yes No 9.
+Have any incidences of modern slavery been recorded or uncovered within your organisation or supply chains in the part of t Yes • No 10.
+Has your organisation taken steps to map your supply chains to support how your organisation identifies modern slavery risks? • Yes No 10a.
+How many tiers? • Tier 1 Tier 2 Tier 3 Tier 4 Tier 5

-- · No locations are considered to be at higher risk of modern slavery
+No locations are considered to be at higher risk of modern slavery